 Kelly’s point underscores a broader cultural shift.
 Movies require patience and an eye for detail—qualities that are becoming rare in a world dominated by swiping and scrolling.
 Without these, viewers risk overlooking the incredible craftsmanship behind filmmaking.

-“Like if you’re watching a movie, and the filmmakers have put such hard work into putting little details in the movie that can be all tied together at the end, I think that you can miss a lot of that and kind of miss the overall point and beauty of the movie,” adds Kelly.
+“If you’re watching a movie, and the filmmakers have put such hard work into putting little details in the movie that can be all tied together at the end, I think that you can miss a lot of that and kind of miss the overall point and beauty of the movie,” adds Kelly.

 Flint offers a similar perspective, emphasizing the role of nonverbal communication in storytelling.